 The Doctor of Psychology in School Psychology (PsyD) program, an applied professional psychology program, allows direct entry from the bachelor’s level and prepares the practitioner-scholar to be a leader in psychoeducational and mental health services for children, youth, and families.
-A specialty of the program is an emphasis in cognitive behavioral therapy.
+A specialty of the school psychology programs is an emphasis in cognitive behavioral therapy.

 Physician Assistant Studies (MS)